-1.3 Investment Plan
+1.3 Investment plan

 FII presents the priorities for investment in an annual investment plan.
-Investments in the Wood First program reflects market research and input from a range of B.C. building, industry and government stakeholders, the Wood First three-year Strategic Plan, and recommendations of FII's Wood First Advisory Committee.
-The FII Wood First program Investment Plan for 2024/25 is available for download from bcfii.ca/cfp.
+Investments in the Wood First program reflect market research and input from a range of B.C. building, industry and government stakeholders, the Wood First three-year Strategic Plan and recommendations of FII's Wood First Advisory Committee.
+The FII Wood First program Investment Plan for 2025/26 is available for download from bcfii.ca/cfp.
 It describes available funding for four investment categories of activities that organizations deliver to achieve the objectives of the Wood First program.

-The Wood First focus areas are:
+The Wood First investment categories are:

-- Research and innovation Again for 2024/25, the Wood First research and innovation investment category will have a separate application tab in the funding management system from the other investment categories. - Strengthening manufacturing and business capability - Education and skills development - Marketing, promotion, and outreach
+- · Strengthening manufacturing and business capacity - Research and innovation-The Wood First research and innovation investment category will have a separate application tab in the funding management system from the other investment categories. - · Education and skills development - Marketing, promotion and outreach